hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-waistcircum-intro.md

 A resource conforming to this profile is conformant to:
 - [IPA-Observation](https://build.fhir.org/ig/HL7/fhir-ipa/StructureDefinition-ipa-observation.html)

-No equivalent IPS or US Core profile.
+No equivalent International Patient Summary or US Core profile.

 Conformance in reverse is not guaranteed, i.e. a resource conforming to [International Patient Access](https://build.fhir.org/ig/HL7/fhir-ipa) **MAY NOT** conform to AU Core.